 3. Exercising because it makes you feel good is obviously important

-Don’t think that you need to do Yoga or hours of stretching to get flexible, any well designed exercise program should accomplish all of the above.
+Don’t think that you need to do Yoga or hours of stretching to get flexible, any well-designed exercise programme should accomplish all of the above.
 The main reason we lose flexibility these days is all the sitting we do.
-We teach our bodies to perform many tasks from a seated position, when it was never meant to do so.
+We teach our bodies to perform many tasks from a seated position when it was never meant to do so.

 4. If you are stronger everything is better.

 Why do men lose weight quicker than women in most cases?
-Because they usually carry around more lean muscle mass then women.
+Because they usually carry around more lean muscle mass than women.

 It is said that each pound of lean mass on your body burns 50 extra calories per day.
 That means when you are not exercising you burn more calories.
 It also means that after a strength training session you will burn more calories in the 24 to 72 hours after a workout while the body recovers.